KirstieJane/TuringReproducibleResearch/APPLICATIONS/TuringReproducibleResearch_SeedFunding.md

 * Individual researchers at the Turing Institute will benefit immediately as they will be able to access resources quickly and receive support in disseminating their work.
 * The partner universities will benefit as their associated publications will be reproducible, which is both faster and more efficient that "reinventing the wheel" each time, and allows submission to higher impact journals as TOP guidelines are adopted more widely.
 * The Turing will benefit by a strengthening of their brand as being world leaders in data science.
 We will build a culture of reproducibility within the Institute which will ensure all readers will trust output from the Alan Turing Institute.
-They will also receive more citations from the data and software papers that accompany traditional academic articles. * The wider data science community will benefit from the tools and open data sets provide by members of the Turing Institute.
+They will also receive more citations from the data and software papers that accompany traditional academic articles.
+* The wider data science community will benefit from the tools and open data sets provide by members of the Turing Institute.
 Furthermore, they will have concrete examples of how to ensure their own work is reproducible, improving the reliability of the field as a whole.

 ## Resources, Budget and Planning

 ### Request

-* 26 days Martin O'Reilly's time: £10,000
+* 39 days Martin O'Reilly's time: £15,000
 * 6 months full time or 12 months part time reproducible research liaison officer appointment: £20,000

 ### Justification

 The reproducible research liaison officer is costed at an annual salary of £30,000 with on-costs of £8,000.
 We anticipate that the work outlined will take around 6 months full time equivalent and have outlined a timeline accordingly.
 However, it may be challenging to recruit a qualified candidate for only 6 months and therefore we have kept open the possibility of bringing someone in at half time for 12 months.

-Dr O'Reilly is costed as dedicating 1 day per week to advancing reproducible research at the Turing Institute for 6 months at £450/day.
+Dr O'Reilly is costed as dedicating 1.5 days per week to advancing reproducible research at the Turing Institute for 6 months at £450/day.

 ### Project Plan